Wall-crossing from Lagrangian Cobordisms: Introduction

-A particular example of wall-crossing occurs when a Lagrangian torus $L$ bounds a Lagrangian disk $D$.
-For such pairs, there exists another Lagrangian, called the mutation $\mu_D(L)$, which lies in a different chamber. \cite{pascaleff2017wall,palmer2019invariance,tonkonog2019symplectic} explicitly compute the wall-crossing formula between these two chambers.
+A particular example of wall-crossing occurs when a monotone Lagrangian torus $L$ bounds a Lagrangian disk $D$.
+For such pairs there exists another Lagrangian, called the mutation $\mu_D(L)$, lying in a different chamber. \cite{pascaleff2017wall,palmer2019invariance,rizell2018refined} explicitly compute the wall-crossing formula between these two chambers.
 Notably, this computation gives a wall-crossing formula between two Lagrangians which are \emph{not} Hamiltonian isotopic.

 The geometric justification for these wall-crossing transformations comes from the homological mirror symmetry conjecture of \cite{kontsevich1994homological}.
 Associated to a symplectic space $X$ is the Fukaya category $\Fuk(X)$ whose objects are Lagrangian submanifolds.
 The conjecture predicts that to a Calabi-Yau manifold $X$, there exists a mirror Calabi-Yau manifold $\check X$ so that the symplectic geometry of $X$ as recorded by $\Fuk(X)$ is interchanged with the complex geometry of $\check X$ as recorded by $D^b\Coh(\check X)$.
 One way to recover the space $\check X$ is to study the moduli of points on $\check X$.
 A useful perspective comes from the SYZ conjecture \cite{strominger1996mirror}, which presents mirror spaces as dual Lagrangian torus fibrations.
 From this viewpoint, a candidate mirror to the skyscraper sheaf of a point in $\check X$ is a Lagrangian torus fiber of the SYZ fibration $X\to Q$.